EvanSkiStudios/Raccoon-Mischief/README.md

 * You can now put any item on your head
 * Snowballs thrown by non-player entities do 1 hearts of damage
 * Using a bucket on a Snow Golem filsl the bucket with powered snow
+* Removed the word "up" from {PlayerName} was blown up by a Creeper

 ## Recipes
 * Throwable Brick, A brick you can throw and break glass with, they do 1.5 hearts of damage